MENU

 Mare Grascia Omishima

-This unique sea bath can absorb the blessings of the ocean, such as calcium and magnesium, into your body, and the sunset seen from the open-air bath is blissful.
+seawater bath allows you to absorb the blessings of the sea, such as calcium and magnesium, into your body, and the sunset viewed from the open-air bath is pure bliss.

 Okunojima (Hiroshima Prefecture)

-Okunojima is a small island with a circumference of 4.3km in the Seto Inland Sea, designated as a national park.
+Okunoshima is a small island with a circumference of 4.3 km floating in the Seto Inland Sea, designated as a national park.

 INOUE ICHIGOEN OMISHIMA